kas-gui/kas/ROADMAP.md

 Support reading text markup (e.g. Markdown or HTML) and rendering this text within e.g. the `Label` widget.

-### Text shaping

-Current text shaping uses the layout engine provided by `glyph_brush`.
-We should likely replace this with a full text shaping engine, possibly `allsorts` or `harfbuzz`.

-While doing this, we can probably remove the requirement that `SizeHandle` have a reference to per-window `draw` state, and possibly also support justified alignment.

-*Possibly* also within the same work-set, add a real multi-line text-edit widget.

 ### Context menu and undo